Who We Are

 As we start this cooperative, our team includes passionate agroforestry professionals; successful entrepreneurs in forest restoration and environmentally-friendly foods; grassroots experts in tree crops breeding, gathering, and processing; restaurant and food distribution professionals; and experienced project managers.

-You can read about some of our early team members and their other arboreal activities below.
-Already, our steering committee has expanded to include tree crop experts and enthusiasts across the state!
+You can read about our Board of Directors, our early team members and their other arboreal activities below.